radio-aktywne/magnolia/docs/docs/01-Index.md

 title: Index
 ---

-# webrecords app
+# webrecords

-Emission recordings web UI 📼
+Broadcast recordings app 📼

 ## 💡 About

-`webrecords` is a web application for managing recordings of live audio streams.
+`webrecords` is a web app for managing recordings of live broadcasts.